These Chocolate Peppermint Dipped Oreos are a Holiday favorite that comes together quickly and is perfect for gift giving.

-- Lay a piece of parchment paper on a baking sheet and set aside.
+- Lay a piece of parchment paper on a baking sheet and set it aside.

 - Place candy canes or mints into a ziplock baggie and smash the candy until crumbly.

-- In a small bowl add the melting chocolate and oil, and melt in microwave for 1 minutes, stir and melt for 30 second increments after that until melted.
+- In a small bowl add the melting chocolate and oil, and melt in the microwave for 1 minute, stir and melt for 30-second increments after that until melted.

 - Sprinkle a few candy cane crumbles in the center of each cookie.

 Amount Per Serving Calories 75Total Fat 4gSaturated Fat 3gTrans Fat 0gUnsaturated Fat 1gCholesterol 3mgSodium 11mgCarbohydrates 8gFiber 0gSugar 7gProtein 1g

 Nutrition Disclaimer: All information presented on this site is intended for informational purposes only.
 I am not a certified nutritionist and any nutritional information shared on butteryourbiscuit.com should only be used as a general guideline.